 If you are a fan of more contemporary art, you may want to visit the Poster Museum.
 Right next door to the palace, it’s no trouble to visit both in a single trip.
 One of the largest poster collections in the world, the Poster Museum houses over 55,000 posters from the 19th-century to modern times.

-Best places to stay in Milano:FIND BEST HOTELS IN WILANOW
+Best places to stay in Warsaw in Wilanow:

-7. Warsaw New Town, quieter neighborhood, close to the Old Town of Warsaw
+7. New Town, quieter neighborhood, close to the Old Town of Warsaw

 Known as Nowe Miasto in Polish, Warsaw New Town hasn’t actually been ‘new’ since the 14th-century.
 Immediately north of the Old Town, this is another super central area, within walking distance of some of Warsaw’s top sights.